ashvardanian/StringZilla/include/stringzilla/README.md

 int sz_dynamic_dispatch(void);
 ```

-The runtime probe inspects CPUID on x86, the AArch64 ID registers on ARM with a `SIGILL`-guarded `mrs` fallback to NEON-only, and `getauxval`/`riscv_hwprobe` on RISC-V; WebAssembly, LoongArch, and Power report their compile-time capabilities.
+The runtime probe inspects CPUID on x86, the AArch64 ID registers on ARM with a `SIGILL`-guarded `mrs` fallback to NEON-only, `getauxval`/`riscv_hwprobe` on RISC-V, and the auxiliary-vector HWCAPs on LoongArch and Power.
+Detection always reports the full hardware truth, independent of which tiers a build compiled in; `sz_capabilities()` intersects it with the compile-time mask.
+WebAssembly is the exception with no runtime probe at all — a module carrying unsupported SIMD opcodes fails validation at instantiation, so its capabilities are fixed at compile time (`SZ_CAPABILITIES_RUNTIME_DETECTABLE_` reports whether the current platform can introspect).

+The same machinery drives the build systems through the checked-in `probes/` programs: CMake and Cargo try-compile `probes/<arch>_<tier>.c` — tiny standalone programs reusing the real kernels' `target` pragmas, intrinsics, and platform guards — to learn which tiers the toolchain can __compile__, and execute `probes/run_capabilities.c` to learn which tiers the build machine can __run__.
+Runtime-dispatched libraries enable everything compilable, trusting the load-time table to mask the rest; compile-time builds bake the intersection of the two sets.

 ```c
 #include <stdio.h>